DimMalysh/WeatherApp/README.md

 # WeatherApp by Konstantin Kokorin
+Create a Weather application using the frameworks:
-Using frameworks Alamofire, SwiftyJSON, MBProgressHUD and CoreLocation.
+Alamofire, SwiftyJSON, MBProgressHUD and CoreLocation.